-A realtime JVM needs to provide an implementation of the synchronized primitive with default behavior that ensures that there is no unbounded priority inversion.
-Furthermore, this must apply to all code running within the implementation not just to realtime threads.
-The priority inheritance protocol must be implemented by default.
+The first is the default behavior for synchronized blocks and methods.
+It applies to all code running within the implementation, not just to schedulables.
 The priority inheritance protocol is a well-known algorithm in the realtime scheduling literature and it has the following effect.
-If thread t_1 attempts to acquire a lock that is held by a lower-priority thread t_2 , then t_2 's priority is raised to that of t_1 as long as t_2 holds the lock (and recursively if t_2 is itself waiting to acquire a lock held by an even lower-priority thread).
+If thread t_1 attempts to acquire a lock that is held by a lower-priority thread t_3 , then t_3 's priority is raised to that of t_1 as long as t_3 holds the lock (and recursively if t_3 is itself waiting to acquire a lock held by an even lower-priority thread).

 The specification also provides a mechanism by which the programmer can override the default system-wide policy, or control the policy to be used for a particular monitor, provided that policy is supported by the implementation.
-The monitor control policy specification is extensible so that new mechanisms can be added by future implementations.
-A second policy, priority ceiling emulation protocol (or highest locker protocol), is also specified for systems that support it.
-This protocol is also a well-known algorithm in the literature.
-The folloing three points provide a somewhat simplified description of its effect.
+The second policy, priority ceiling emulation protocol, can be set using this mechanism.
+It is also a well-known algorithm in the literature.
+The following three points provide a somewhat simplified description of its effect.

-- A monitor is given a "priority ceiling" when it is created; the programmer should choose the highest priority of any thread that could attempt to enter the monitor. - As soon as a thread enters synchronized code, its (active) priority is raised to the monitor's ceiling priority.
+- A monitor is given a "priority ceiling" when it is created; the programmer should choose at least the highest priority of any thread that could attempt to enter the monitor. - As soon as a thread enters synchronized code, its (active) priority is raised to the monitor's ceiling priority.
 If, through programming error, a thread has a higher base priority than the ceiling of the monitor it is attempting to enter, then an exception is thrown. - On leaving the monitor, the thread has its active priority reset.
-In simple cases it will set be to the thread's previous active priority, but under some circumstances (e.g. a dynamic change to the thread's base priority while it was in the monitor) a different value is possible
+In simple cases it will set be to the thread's previous active priority, but under some circumstances (e.g. a dynamic change to the thread's base priority while it was in the monitor) a different value is possible.